 Witnesses must be required to take an oath1, or to affirm, before giving evidence at any hearing2.
 Witnesses3 must first be examined by the party calling them4; may then be cross examined by the opposing party5; may then be re-examined by the party calling them6; and may then be questioned by the committee7.
 Any further questioning of the witnesses is at the discretion of the committee8.
 The committee may of its own motion require a person to attend the hearing to give evidence, or to produce relevant documents9.
-No witness as to fact may observe the proceedings until he
+No witness as to fact may observe

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234